Qubir-ui/Accordion/README.md

-Accordion with content from MySql
+Accordion with content from MySQL